YoushanLiu/ANCC/README.md

     corresponding PZ files automatically.

+Requirements:
+    The SAC software is required by the AND.
+    The obspy is required by the scripts.

 ANCC is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or